You want to spend your career creating, interacting with people, and making a differencewhich is why cosmetology is the perfect choice for you.

 Licenses for cosmetologists and cosmetology instructors expire on December 31 of even-numbered years.
 Electrologists must renew by July 31 of odd-numbered years.
 Esthetics licenses expire on the last day of September in even-numbered years.
 Nail technicians have to renew by December 31 of odd-numbered years.
 Late fees of $25 to $75 are assessed if you renew your license after the expiration date.
 Cosmetologists pay a $118 renewal fee, as do estheticians, electrologists, nail technicians, and permanent makeup artists.
 The fee is $100 for massage therapists.
 Nebraska requires eight hours of continuing education to renew any license.

 Nebraskas cosmetology industry is growing.
-From 2012 through 2022, O*Net predicts a 5% increase in cosmetology jobs in Nebraska (2016).
-Currently, the average salary for a Nebraska cosmetologist is $30,040 per year (Bureau of Labor Statistics, 2016).
+From 2016 through 2026, O*Net predicts an 8% increase in cosmetology jobs in Nebraska (2019).
+Currently, the average salary for a Nebraska cosmetologist is $28,850 per year (Bureau of Labor Statistics, 2019).

 Once you get your foot in the door, you have plenty of options to explore in the beauty industry.
 As a cosmetologist, you can devote your time to specific services, such as hair coloring, haircutting, or special event hairstyling.
 You can even branch out into other areas of cosmetology, such as nail technology and skin care.
 With experience and time, you may eventually use your skills to go into training or management.